JonathanDeLeon/WWU-CS/labs/lab01/README.md

 The first lab is focused on getting you familiar with the CS Lab and the equipment.

+Note you may need to log in to [CS Lab Gitlab Server](https://gitlab.cs.wallawalla.edu/) to see the images.

 ## Setting Up Your Door Code